Abdur-Rahim-sheikh/play_chess/README.md

 ## Chess
-Made many algorithm to make it efficient
+Applied customized algorithms to make it efficient